Planning A Software Project? Try To Find The Answers To The Below 15 Questions To Make It A Grand Success

 Is there any specific date associated with the product’s demo/launch?

-If yes, what it is?
+If yes, what is it?
 It is important to know if there are any date-sensitive deliverables.
 This will ensure the on-time delivery of the product.

 What are the expected deliverables?